 Each log is marked with a number.
 This number will help you to identify the logs when installing.

 After installing logs, add decorative cinders around the grate base, do not place any decorative cinders on logs or burner.

-1. Insert log #1 into slots in rear log bracket on grate base, and tighten nuts.
+1. Insert log #1 in pin on the left of the burner.